Here are some interesting South Korea Facts which were chosen and researched by kids especially for kids.

 Many Koreans practise Confucianism which is an old tradition in many Asian countries.
 Confucianists follow the teachings of Chinese teacher and philosopher Confucius who told his pupils to lead a simple life, do good and respect each other.

 Koreans celebrate the new year twice!
 The New Year celebration are on 1 January as most countries do and for Lunar New Year which is celebrated in February each year.
-2017 was the year of the rooster, 2018 will be celebrated as the year of the dog.
-Which zodiac sign are you?
-Find out here.
+2022 was the year of the tiger and 2023 was the year of the rabbit and 2024 is the year of the dragon.
+Read more facts about Chinese New Year here.
+The new lunar year started on Saturday 10 February 2024.

-Children look very much forward to the Lunar New Year celebrations which are two weeks long celebrations over the new year when they get gifts, often money wrapped in red envelopes or red packets, from family and friends.
+Children always look forward to the Lunar New Year celebrations which are three days long.
+Over the new year children get gifts, often money wrapped in red envelopes or red packets, from family and friends.
 People in Korea will wear their traditional costumes, such as the hanbok, for national and regional cultural festivals.

 Although Korean (also called Hangul) is the official language, in many regions people speak Korean dialects.
-Children learn Mandarin and English in schools and most people speak English fairly well.
+Children learn Korean and English in school and most people speak English fairly well.
+Some schools offer Chinese Mandarin classes as well.

 The Korean alphabet has 24 letters and the language does not have any articles and does not follow a word order.
-The language is similar to Mandarin and Japanese and is written and read from top to bottom and from left to right.
+The language is similar to Mandarin and Japanese in that that it is written and read from top to bottom and from left to right.

 Korean is the language of both countries: South Korea and North Korea.
 Apart from using a slightly different accent and some dialects, the Koreans can understand and communicate with each other.